Implement the Bridge Module

-Truv Bridge is a drop-in module that your users will use to connect their accounts to Truv and allow you to access their data via Truv's API.
-The bridge will handle employer search, credentials, multi-factor authentication, and error handling.
+Truv Bridge is a drop-in module for your users to connect their accounts to Truv.
+This allows you to access their data using Truv's API.
+Truv Bridge handles employer search, credentials, multi-factor authentication, and error handling.

-1. Request a bridge_token token from your backend
+1. Request a bridge_token value from your backend.

-2. On your backend server request bridge token from the Truv's API
+2. On your backend server, create a user and request a bridge token from Truv's API.

-6. Exchange a temporary public_token for a permanent access_token.
+6. Exchange the temporary public_token for a permanent access_token.

 7. Make an API request to Truv to get the data.